-- Pump the hand pump until bubble-free fuel flows from the overflow valve. - Tighten the overflow valve when the engine has started.
+- Open the overflow valve again and pump the hand pump until fuel without air bubbles flows out. - Close the overflow valve firmly and start the engine.

 Be extremely careful with cleanliness when working on the fuel system.

 Malfunctions can easily arise and the injection equipment can be damaged.